-5 solutions if you’re wondering how to pay for college
+5 solutions if you need help paying for college

 If you find yourself saying, “I need help paying for college fast,” you might be tempted to take desperate measures.

 Instead, think about these two main avenues to raise money for school: being proactive on your own and being proactive about asking for help.
 For example, you might find a part-time job or ask your boss for a raise.

 If you’re trying to figure out how to raise money for college fast, take both approaches.
 They’re common themes among these five potential solutions.

 Introduce yourself to your prospective school’s financial aid office.
 If you haven’t enrolled yet, however, the office might be limited in how it can help you.
 But it’s still wise to check in because your school’s financial aid representatives could point you in the right direction.

 They could hook you up with a federal student aid administrator, for example, if you haven’t claimed federal grants or maximized your loan allotment.
 Your financial aid office might also explain any on-campus solutions, if available.
 It might alert you to grant funds that went unused when other students decided to attend different schools, for example.

 If you’ve experienced financial hardship, your school rep might also inform you about campus vouchers, grants and emergency loans.
 If you just need more time to come up with your tuition payment, you could ask your financial aid office about potential payment plans that delay deadlines.

 Talking with your financial aid office should give you a broad understanding of how to pay for college.
 Whether your tuition shortfall is large or small, family or friends could help you fill it.

 Instead of asking for a handout from mom, dad, or someone else in your inner circle, build a case.
 Explain to your loved one the following: